HiveRunner/HiveRunner/README.md

 ==============
 ### __T.B.C__

-Added support with `InsertIntoTable.newInstance` for fluently generating test data in a table storage format agnostic manner.
+Added support with `HiveShell.insertInto` for fluently generating test data in a table storage format agnostic manner.

 ### __2.4.0__